 We perform a rigorous counterfactual validation: removing a predicted set of influential images from the training set, retraining from scratch, and then checking that the synthesized image is no longer represented.
 We use MSCOCO~\cite{lin2014microsoft} ($\sim$100k images), which allows for retraining models within a reasonable compute budget.
 We also test on a publicly-available attribution benchmark~\cite{wang2023evaluating} using customized text-to-image models~\cite{kumari2022customdiffusion}.
 Our experiments show that our algorithm outperforms prior work on both benchmarks, demonstrating that unlearning synthesized images is an effective way to attribute training images.
 Our code is available at: \url{https://peterwang512.github.io/AttributeByUnlearning}.

-In summary, our contributions are: \begin{itemize}[leftmargin=12pt] \item We propose a novel method for data attribution for text-to-image models, unlearning the synthesized image and identifying which training images are forgotten. \item We find and ablate the components for making unlearning efficient and effective, employing Fisher information and tuning a critical set of weights. \item We rigorously show that our method is counterfactual predictive by omitting influential images, retraining, and checking that the synthesized image cannot be regenerated.
-Along with the existing Customized Model benchmark, we show our method identifies influential images more effectively than recent baselines based on customization and influence functions. \end{itemize}
+In summary, our contributions are: \begin{itemize}[leftmargin=12pt] \item We propose a new data attribution method for text-to-image models, by unlearning the synthesized image and identifying which training images are forgotten. \item We find and ablate the components for making unlearning efficient and effective, employing Fisher information and tuning a critical set of weights. \item We rigorously show that our method is counterfactual predictive by omitting influential images, retraining, and checking that the synthesized image cannot be regenerated.
+Along with the existing Customized Model benchmark, our method identifies influential images more effectively than recent methods based on customization and influence functions. \end{itemize}